 - Child Support, Custody, and Visitation: A qualified divorce attorney understands the importance of prioritizing your minor children during a divorce so the children’s lives are disrupted as little as possible.
 Your attorney will help to calculate the child support needed and the best custody and visitation schedule for your child.

 - Alimony or Spousal Support: Your divorce lawyer will aim to ensure that you get the support you need to maintain your existing standard of living based on many factors, including financials and assets, earning potential, future parenting responsibilities, and more.

 CONTACT SELF LEGAL GROUP, PLLC

 Choosing to petition for divorce is a difficult decision, and the process that follows can be intimidating as well.
 If you are thinking about filing a petition for divorce, contact our team of divorce lawyers at Self Legal Group, PLLC in Oklahoma City.
 We can help you assess what your divorce case will look like for you and your children and fight for your rights.
-Contact one of our attorneys in OKC today for a free 15-minute consultation.
+Contact one of our attorneys in OKC today.